Astrophysical constraints on the cold equation of state of the strongly interacting matter: Results

 To assess which observational constraint provides the strongest restrictions on the EOS, we determine how many EOSs from the original ensemble of the order of 10,000 satisfy each constraint when imposed as a strict condition.

 Table~\ref{tab:NumEOS} summarizes the number of EOSs that remain viable as increasingly stringent constraints are applied.
 We start from an initial set of 9,261 EOSs.
-Only about one fifth of these satisfy the basic stability and causality requirements.
-Imposing the minimum-mass constraint, $M_\mathrm{min}=2.22M_\odot$, further reduces the number of allowed EOSs to approximately 600.
+Only about one fifth of these satisfy the basic stability and causality requirements; this subset is adopted as a hard prior, assigning unit probability to equations of state that satisfy these constraints and zero otherwise.
+Imposing the minimum-mass constraint, $M_\mathrm{TOV}^\mathrm{min}=2.22M_\odot$, further reduces the number of allowed EOSs to approximately 600.
 Adding the pQCD constraint has a modest but non-negligible effect on this number.

 The most significant reduction occurs when the tidal-deformability constraint $\tilde{\Lambda}<720$ \citep{LIGOScientific:2018hze} is applied, which lowers the fraction of allowed EOSs to below 2\%.
 Imposing the more stringent tidal-deformability bound $70 < \Lambda_{1.4} < 580$, associated with a NS of mass $1.4\,M_\odot$ \citep{LIGOScientific:2018cki}, further shrinks the viable EOS manifold.
 The corresponding radius constraint from the same analysis, 9.1 km $< R_{1.4} < $ 12.8 km, does not lead to any additional reduction once the tidal-deformability constraint is already enforced.
-This demonstrates that tidal deformability provides a particularly strong constraint on the EOS.
+This demonstrates that tidal deformability provides a particularly strong constraint on our model.
+We believe that this arises because the model we employ tends to favor larger radii, whereas the tidal deformability measurements generally point toward smaller radii.
+This is also illustrated by the observation mentioned above: imposing the constraint $9.1~\mathrm{km} < R_{1.4} < 12.8~\mathrm{km}$ does not further reduce the set of allowed equations of state when the constraint $70 < \Lambda_{1.4} < 580$ is already applied.

+In Fig.~\ref{fig:pQCD_BlWi-MR}, we show the sample of the allowed $M(R)$ curves colored by their likelihood, with the 68\% confidence contours from NICER observations overlaid for comparison.
+The grey shaded background denotes the region covered by the prior, as defined by the envelope of the curve ensemble.
+The panels correspond to the same conditions as in Fig. \ref{fig:pQCD_BlWi-EOS}.

+In Fig.~\ref{fig:pQCD_BlWi-Rdist}, we present the distributions of the radius $R_{1.4}$ for a $1.4M_\odot$ NS.
+The left panel depicts the prior-induced spread of $R_{1.4}$ obtained from the hard prior on the equation of state, comparing two different hadronic phase models, SFHo and DD2.
+These prior distributions reflect only the physical requirements of stability and causality, without including any observational constraints.
+The right panel shows the resulting posterior distributions when the minimal TOV mass, pQCD, gravitational-wave, and NICER constraints are imposed, while HESS and Gap measurements are not taken into account.
+Overlaid prior distributions allow a direct visual comparison, highlighting how the applied constraints narrow and shape the range of allowed radii.
+In general, the peaks of the resulting distributions are in the range of 12.5 to 12.8 km.